Quality-Assurance-DAO/QA-DAO-Co-Ordination/Documents/Tokens/03-Possible-World-Semantics.md

 Nash equilibrium games can be modelled using modal logic.
 But I am thinking of sets of possible worlds which may or may not be accessible to each other.
 Rather than a worlds that are always balanced between all possibilities in equilibria.

+My idea is to create sets of Governance models that would run in parallel and would have a variety of accessibility relations depending upon what was necessary in each model.

 ### Simple Overview

 > R (w1, w2)